pyGCodeDecode API Reference¶

 Arguments:

-- (4D vector, 1x4 'list', 1x4 'tuple' or 1x4 'numpy.ndarray')
+- other- (4D vector, 1x4 'list', 1x4 'tuple' or 1x4 'numpy.ndarray')

 Returns:

-- (bool) true if greater
+- gt- (bool) true if greater

 vector_4D.__init__¶